-3 And Now for Something (Completely) Different: The Role of Contrast
+4 And Now for Something (Completely) Different: The Role of Contrast

 Although people are capable of creating new categories, it is not entirely clear whether (and if so, how) new concepts are systematically made different from what is already known.
 The hierarchical Bayesian model developed by Jern and Kemp (2013) assumes that differences between observed and generated categories are only due to random variation.
 The model assumes that generated categories are sampled from the same underlying domain distribution as observed categories, and will thus share a common distributional structure.
 The model does not make predictions about the location of the category within the domain (the perceptual instantiation of category members).
 Under a strict interpretation of their model, given knowledge of a single category within the domain, the most probable new category to be generated is located in exactly the same location and possesses an identical distributional structure.
 This is not an issue with their model specifically, but using a broader class of standard hierarchical Bayesian models without any additional features (e.g., Griffiths, Sanborn, Canini, & Navarro, 2008; Kemp, Perfors, & Tenenbaum, 2007).
-Many of these models assume that at some point of the latent generative process the same underlying distribution generates all of the categories and thus, any differences between categories are due to noise and should not be systematic.
+Many of these models assume that at some point of the latent generative process the same underlying distribution generates all of the categories and thus, any differences between categories are due to noise and should not be sustematic.
 If the goal of creating a new category given others in a domain is generating from the posterior predictive distribution then the best a standard hierarchical Bayesian model without a notion of contrast built into the model can do at capturing contrast is to assume that the new category is placed uniformly at random over feature space.
-But, this defeats the purpose of a hierarchy as it is ignored when determining a new category location!
-Note that this does not mean location information and contrast cannot be captured using hierarchical Bayesian models.
-In fact, a model instantiating contrast as representativeness is a hierarchical Bayesian model.
-But, it requires an additional factor, which in our case is having a different goal than predicting exemplars from a new category.
+But, this defeats the purpose of a hierarchy as it is ignored when determining a new category location!2 Note that this does not mean location information and contrast cannot be captured using hierarchical Bayesian models (e.g., see Sanborn, Heller, Austerweil, & Chater, 2021).